wez/flutterby-rs/README.md

 # flutterby-rs
-Keyboard firmware implemented in Rust
+Keyboard firmware implemented in Rust.

+*It doesn't do anything useful yet!*

 ## Building for atmega32u4 devices (ergodox-ez, feather32u4)